Qualitative research: open-ended and closed-ended questions

 Are you satisfied?
 What aspects of this product most affect your satisfaction?
 The open-ended rewording allows respondents to focus on particular aspects of the product, its functionality, and to question themselves.
 This question is particularly useful in a product improvement process.

+Do you like this?
+If you had the opportunity, what would you most like to change?
+What would you not change about this product under any circumstances?
+This is a rewording quite similar to the previous one.
+The open-ended question makes it possible to highlight specific positive or negative points.
 The advantage of these rewordings is also that you will be able to understand the adequacy/inadequacy of the product concerning lifestyle or consumption habits.
 This can be very useful in the process of improvement.

 Did the performance of the product meet your expectations?
 What did you expect when you… The rewording in the open-ended question here provides an opportunity to understand the shaping of expectations (and the possible frustrations that lead to the shaping of these expectations).
 In customer satisfaction theory, it is crucial to understand the level of expectations and to ensure that they are exceeded.